apiratorjs/di-container/README.md

 ## Features

 - **Multiple Lifecycles:**
     - **Singleton:** One instance per application.
-By default created in-place during DI build step, but can also be configured for lazy initialization (created only when requested).
+By default lazily initialized (created only when requested), but can be configured for eager initialization during DI build step.
     - **Request-Scoped:** One instance per request scope using asynchronous context (lazily loaded).
     - **Transient:** A new instance on every resolution.

+- **Service Tags:** Support for registering multiple implementations of the same service token using tags, enabling flexible service resolution based on context.
-- **Lazy Initialization:** Services are only created when requested.
+- **Lazy Initialization:** Services are only created when requested (default for singletons).
 - **Async Context Management:** Leverages [@apiratorjs/async-context](https://github.com/apiratorjs/async-context) to manage request scopes.
 - **Circular Dependency Detection:** Automatically detects and reports circular dependencies with detailed chain information through `CircularDependencyError`.